slack-samples/bolt-python-assistant-template/README.md

 #### Environment Variables
 Before you can run the app, you'll need to store some environment variables.

-1. Open your apps configuration page from this list, click **OAuth & Permissions** in the left hand menu, then copy the Bot User OAuth Token.
+1. Open your app configuration page from this list, click **OAuth & Permissions** in the left hand menu, then copy the Bot User OAuth Token.
 You will store this in your environment as `SLACK_BOT_TOKEN`.
-2. Click ***Basic Information** from the left hand menu and follow the steps in the App-Level Tokens section to create an app-level token with the `connections:write` scope.
+2. Click **Basic Information** from the left hand menu and follow the steps in the App-Level Tokens section to create an app-level token with the `connections:write` scope.
 Copy this token.
 You will store this in your environment as `SLACK_APP_TOKEN`.

 ```zsh
 # Replace with your app token and bot token